expoxurofficial/expoxur-stellar-verification/README.md

 ## Existing Platform Context

 Expoxur® is an existing application under private development.
-The current platform already includes CIE/business profiles, product records, unique identifiers, discovery flows, and an existing verification-state concept.
+The current platform codebase already includes CIE/business profiles, product records, unique identifiers, discovery flows, and an existing verification-state concept.

 This public repository is specifically for the new Stellar verification layer proposed under the 30-day Instawards sprint.
 It does not represent the complete Expoxur® application codebase.